mose/rails-i18nterface/README.md

 It was originally created by [Peter Marklund and Joakim Westerlund @ mynewsdesk](https://github.com/mynewsdesk/translate) and later adapted to rails 3.0 by [Claudius Coenen](https://github.com/ccoenen/rails-translate).
-This version is a spinoff of Claudius Coenen's version by [Larry Sprock](https://github.com/lardawge/rails-i18nterface).
+This version is a spin-off of Claudius Coenen's version by [Larry Sprock](https://github.com/lardawge/rails-i18nterface).
 It was renamed, refactored and prepared for rails 3.1 as an Engine.
 Over this work [Michal Hantl](https://github.com/hakunin/rails-i18nterface) made a bunch of nice UI modifications on his fork.
-Since then it was more or less abandonned.
+Since then it was more or less abandoned.

 I took over the evolution with some new features:

 * testing using [combustion](https://github.com/pat/combustion) and [rspec](https://github.com/rspec/rspec)
 * redesign of the layout
-* navigation overhaul, spliting the namespaces in a foldable menu
+* navigation overhaul, splitting the name-spaces in a foldable menu
 * gathering of first-level translations under a ROOT container
 * gemification and release of a version 0.1.0
 * (the 0.0.1 was the work from Larry Sprock but was not published as a gem)
 * compatibility with rails 4 and ruby 2

+Check the [Changelog](https://github.com/mose/rails-i18nterface/blob/master/changelog.md) for details about further changes.

 ![rails-i18nterface](http://mose.fr/rails-i18nterface.png)